Projects and Research

 Collaborative Article: Music therapists with lived experience of disability, neurodivergence, and chronic and mental health conditions: Critical perspectives on ableism within and beyond professional identities

 This trans-Tasman collaboration with music therapy colleagues explores how ableist attitudes impact us as music therapists and how our experiences of disability positively influence our practice.

-Due for publication in the peer reviewed journal Music Therapy Perspectives in 2022.
+Due for publication in the special issue on social justice in peer reviewed journal Music Therapy Perspectives in mid-2022, issue 40(2).